 Still, it isn’t exactly ideal.
 In your dream world, you’re more likely running a fitness empire where classes fill up a full week in advance, no-shows are nonexistent, and you’re spending your days wondering whether you should open a second — or even 25th — location.

-While studio #25 can’t happen tomorrow, you can get savvy about keeping your fitness classes full consistently, which is exactly what you need on your quest to become one of those “Have you been to [your name here]?” workouts.
+While studio #25 can’t happen tomorrow, you can get savvy about keeping your yoga and fitness classes full consistently, which is exactly what you need on your quest to become one of those “Have you been to [your name here]?” workouts.
 Here are some strategic ways to keep your fitness classes full every day.

 1. Offer Bundles and Discounts They Can’t Refuse

 The fastest route to consistently full classes — and a full class calendar — is to build a loyal following of return clients.
 One of the best ways to do this is to offer discounted package bundles on a regular basis, as well as special packages that you offer around seasonal fitness spikes.
 (Think New Year/New You packages and Summer Ready class bundles where you offer the biggest discounts of the year. )

 Another great opportunity: Offer deals on solo training sessions for new students.
 This is a great way to get to know them, help them feel more confident about how your classes work, and get them excited about booking more group fitness classes down the line.

 When setting up bundle offers or class packages, keep expiration dates in mind.
 If you offer a deal that expires after 30 days, you’ll see more people in your classes sooner.
 While that doesn’t directly affect your bottom line (you’ve made the sale no matter what), it does do something highly beneficial: Other class attendees will notice that you’re always busy, busy, busy, which implies your classes work… which will make them want to come back again, too.